httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"busy": true, "message": "Your call is very important to us"}
 ~~~

-Since the request's signature value itself is not repeated in the response, the requester MUST keep the original signature value around long enough to validate the signature of the response that uses this component identifier.
+Since the signature component values from the request are not repeated in the response, the requester MUST keep the original message component values around long enough to validate the signature of the response that uses this component identifier.
+In most cases, this means the requester needs to keep the original request message around, since the signer could choose to include any portions of the request in its response, according to the needs of the application.
+Signing the signature value of the request alone does not provide sufficient coverage in most cases, as discussed in {{security-sign-signature}}.

 Note that the ECDSA algorithm in use here is non-deterministic, meaning a different signature value will be created every time the algorithm is run.
 The signature value provided here can be validated against the given keys, but newly-generated signature values are not expected to match the example.
 See {{security-nondeterministic}}.